Students wanting to raise complaints

 What support is available?

 We do understand that making a complaint can be stressful and that the process can sometimes seem difficult.
-We would encourage you to contact Coventry University Students’ Union Advice Centre at any point in the complaint process so that you feel supported.
+We would encourage you to contact Your Students’ Union Advice Centre at any point in the complaint process so that you feel supported.
 This might be with:

 - helping you find the right words to make your case as clearly as possible;